mosecorg/mosecorg.github.io/content/_index.md

 content = "Focus on the online serving part, users can pay attention to the model performance and business logic."

 [[extra.list]]
-title = "Cloud native"
+title = "Cloud friendly"
-content = "Compatible with Kubernetes and any other on-prem deployment strategies."
+content = "Deigned to run in the cloud, with the model warmup, graceful shutdown, and Prometheus monitoring metrics, easily managed by Kubernetes or any container orchestration systems."

 +++